Sixteen years of Collaborative Learning through Active Sense-making in Physics (CLASP) at UC Davis: Summary and conclusions

+It is not only the DL setting that is important, of course.
+There is evidence from a variety of sources that the combination of pedagogical approaches incorporated in CLASP lead to an improvement in student performance in subsequent courses.
+Our strong suspicion, however, it that it is the attempt to have \emph{all} aspects of the course support the goal of sense making that is critical.
+Our students leave the series of CLASP courses better prepared for their later studies (MCAT and GPA comparison of Physics 5 to CLASP), with acceptable physics knowledge (FCI comparison of CLASP to national sample), and with more expert epistemologies than they would from a standard class (MPEX-II comparison to national sample).

+The CLASP course provides opportunities for training new faculty and new graduate TAs consistent with the best practices in interactive-engagement courses, precisely those best practices that earned CLASP the distinction of being designated an `exemplary practice' course in the AP redesign study (see section \ref{reviews}).
+It provides a viable vehicle for faculty at a research university under very real time constraints to try out active-learning teaching approaches.

-The CLASP series of courses is a work in progress but most of the recent work has been not on how to change the activities to improve learning but, instead, on how to adjust the amounts of time spent on the various models of physics.
-We have been focused on the types of physics that our bioscience students will have to understand in their later courses (the ideal introductory physics course for these students should, perhaps, be an introductory biophysics course) and we are currently using some of the recent reports on undergraduate education for bio-science\cite{BIO2010} and premed\cite{AAMCHHMI} students in order to help us with this thinking.
-Because our activities (rather than a textbook) drive the course we can readily change the course and rapidly adjust the weights given to the various parts of the course according to the results that we get.
+The CLASP series of courses is a work in progress, but more recently, the majority of work has shifted from fine-tuning the student activities to improve learning how to adjust the amounts of time spent on the various physics models.
+We have always been focused on the types of physics that our bioscience students will need to understand and use in their later courses and careers.
+We are guided in our efforts to make the CLASP course more relevant for our students by ongoing conversations with biological science faculty at UC Davis as well as the recent reports on undergraduate education for bio-science\cite{BIO2010} and premed\cite{AAMCHHMI} students and more recently by the ongoing ``Reforming the Introductory Physics Course for Life Science Majors'' sessions at AAPT meetings.
+Because our DL student activities, rather than a textbook, drive the course we can readily change the course content and rapidly adjust the weights given to the various models of the course in response to clearer understandings of what is most appropriate for these students.

-Finally, as the activity development efforts wind down, our Physics Education Group is freed to use the CLASP series as a learning laboratory to investigate fundamental issues of teaching and learning.
-In other words, we are free to make small modifications in activities, exams, lectures, DL culture, etc. and study the results of those changes or to spend more of our time on TA training and other activities that are likely associated with learning.
+Finally, as the activity development efforts wind down, our Physics Education Group is freed to use the resulting curriculum and pedagogical approaches as a learning laboratory to investigate fundamental issues of teaching and learning.
+In particular, we want to better understand just what it is about the combination of pedagogical approaches used in CLASP that lead to the improved performance we observe in students subsequent courses.

-At this point, the CLASP series is published by Hayden McNeil as “College Physics: A Models Approach.”
+At this time, the CLASP series is published by Hayden McNeil as ``College Physics: A Models Approach.''
 Anyone interested in learning more about or obtaining some CLASP materials may contact David Webb (webb@physics.ucdavis.edu) or Wendell Potter (potter@physics.ucdavis.edu).